Neppington/Neppington.github.io/README.md

 1. Login to your GitHub Account.
 2. Access the plus-sign (+) dropdown menu on the top right of the site, and select **New Repository**.

+*refer to the below GIF for a quick demo on accessing GitHub's dropdown menu:*

 ![newrepo](https://github.com/Neppington/neppington.github.io/blob/main/newrepo.gif)

 3. Enter your repository name, ***which must start with your username and followed by `.github.io`***, as in this template: